hpesciotti/GeoQuiz/README.md

 #### **Typography**

 The employed typography was Poppins provided by [Google Fonts](https://fonts.google.com/).
-I opt to use only one font on this website/application in order to maintain uniformity.
+I opt to use only one font on this web application in order to maintain uniformity.
 This choice was inspired by [Codehal's video tutorial](https://www.youtube.com/watch?v=Vp8x8-reqZA)

 [Back to top](https://github.com/hpesciotti/GeoQuiz?tab=readme-ov-file#geoquiz--a-geography-quiz-for-all-ages-and-backgrounds)